I saw you at the Freshers’ Fair and/or I’m interested in joining, what should I do now?

 - Finish in the top 10% of athletes at the BUCS Sprint Triathlon.

-- Finish in the top 10 in an international race (eg. AG World/European Champs, or ETU/ITU/WTS race).
+- Finish in the top 10 in a triathlon international race (eg. AG World/European Champs, or ETU/ITU/WTS race).

 What else does the club offer as well as weekly training and races?
 Every Easter we organise a one week warm weather training camp.
 More information about the training camp will be sent out to members during the year.
 The social side of the club is also very important to us.
 For more information about our club socials throughout the year have a look at the socials page.